Implementing fallback write routing during network partitions

 if self.state == CircuitState.OPEN:

-# health check passes; otherwise stay OPEN and keep buffering.
+# otherwise stay OPEN and keep buffering.

-if self._check_health():
+if _check_health(self.client):

 self._transition_state(CircuitState.HALF_OPEN)